microserviceux/http-gateway/README.md

 ```

 ## Tests
 These use an empty Photon Eventstore as an endpoint and create a series of users and projections to test the Gateway is working correctly.
-To run the tests simply change to the mgateway directory in a terminal and then run the mocha tests
+To run the tests simply change to the mgateway directory in a terminal and then run the mocha tests.

 ```bash
 cd mgateway
 mocha
 ```

+N.B.
+The Mocha tests assume that you are running the gateway app on your local machine (http://localhost:9001).
+If the app is running on a different URl, line 4 of the \tests\tests.js file can be modified to point to the new URL.

 ## Use
-Currently accepts calls to:
+The Gateway currently accepts calls to:
 * GET localhost:9001/
 * GET localhost:9001/discover
 * GET localhost:9001/*servicename*/*endpoint*
 * POST localhost:9001/*servicename*/*endpoint*

+*Aug 2015 - While the discover url responds, the functionality is not yet implmented.**

 ### POSTing into the Gateway
 The Gateway uses a combination of query and body (x-www-form-urlencoded) values to pass information.